Damilyaa/Damilya-s-testing-for-sqat-assignment3/README.md

 ├── test_tc-002.py            # Test for explicit wait
 ├── test_tc-003.py            # Test for drag and drop
 ├── test_tc-004.py            # Test for hover
-├── test_tc-005.py            # Test for dropdown and selection
+├── test_tc-005.py            # Test for dropdown by xpath
+├── test_tc-006.py            # Test for dropdown by text
 ├── conftest.py               # configuring pytest
 ├── report.html               # test report
 ├── README.md                 # About the project